opencadc-metadata-curation/wallaby2caom2/README.md

 # wallaby2caom2
-Application to generate a CAOM2 observation from Wallaby files.
+Application to generate a CAOM2 observation from CIRADA (https://cirada.ca/) Wallaby files.

 # How To Run Wallaby Testing